-Some time ago I started looking into some new things we got with C++11, C++14 and C++17.
-Amazing things like lambdas, range-based for-loops and structured bindings.
+Some time ago, I started looking into some new things we got with C++11, C++14, C++17 and C++20.
+Amazing things like lambdas, range-based for-loops, and structured bindings.
 I put it together in a talk.
 You can find the slides and a video online.

-However, all that research and some of my training and teaching got me start thinking how it would be, if we could see with the eyes of the compiler.
-Sure, there is an AST-dump at least for clang.
-With tools like Compiler Explorer we can see what code the compiler generates from a C++ source snippet.
+However, all that research and some of my training and teaching got me to start thinking about how it would be if we could see with the eyes of the compiler.
+Sure, there is an AST-dump, at least for clang.
+With tools like Compiler Explorer, we can see what code the compiler generates from a C++ source snippet.
 However, what we see is assembler.
-Neither the AST nor the Compiler Explorer output is in the language I write code and therefore I'm most familiar with.
-Plus when teaching students C++ showing an AST and explaining that it is all there, was not quite satisfying for me.
+Neither the AST nor the Compiler Explorer output is in the language I write code, and therefore I'm most familiar with.
+Plus, when teaching students C++ showing an AST and explaining that it is all there was not quite satisfying for me.

 decltype.
 The goal is to produce compilable code.
 However, this is not possible in all places.